Our podcast series presents discussions about Middle Eastern current events, history, and politics with experts and professors from UCF.

 Ep.
 19 – Dr. Hakan Özoğlu September 2018

 As a professor of history, Dr. Özoğlu carries an extensive research background regarding Turkey, ranging from topics such as Kurdish Nationalism, which he covered in his book Kurdish Notables and the Ottoman State, to Islamist-Kemalist power struggles, which was the focus of his book From Caliphate to Secular State.
-In addition, Dr. Özoğlu is the current Director of the Middle Eastern Studies Minor at the University of Central Florida as well as a 2017-2018 recipient of the Fulbright Core Fellowship.
+In addition, He is the current Director of the Middle Eastern Studies Minor at the University of Central Florida as well as a 2017-2018 recipient of the Fulbright Core Fellowship.
+In this podcast episode, he discusses Turkey’s international and domestic politics, including changing relations with the US and Europe, the impact of AKP rule domestically, and how the Kurds factor into everything.
+Additionally, Dr. Özoğlu followed up on previously mentioned research on Admiral Bristol.

 Ep.
 18 – Lori Murray